About the journal

 A manuscript should be written in clear and good English, French or Russian.
 Having it proofread by a native speaker is the authors’ responsibility.

 All manuscripts should contain an abstract (up to 200 words) in English.
 If a paper is in Russian or French, an abstract in the language of the paper should also be provided.
 If a paper in English is submitted, an abstract in Russian or in French is also welcome, but not obligatory.
+Up to 7 key words should follow the abstract in whatever language.

 The reference list should contain all published and unpublished works cited in the paper and should not contain uncited works.